It has a distinctive odor, but it is not poisonous.

 | Species | cordata |

-| Full length | 20-60cm (plant height) |
+| Full length | 20-60cm (height) |

-| Distribution | Distributed in East and Southeast Asia.
-South of Hokkaido in Japan. |
+| Distribution | Distributed in East Asia and Southeast Asia.
+In Japan, it is found from southern Hokkaido and southward. |